KNR8070/academic_webpage_KNR/starters/academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Land Surface modeling
+  - Land Surface modeling (CLM5, JULES, ISAM)
-  - Carbon fluxes from agroecosystems
+  - Carbon, energy, and water fluxes
-  - Genetic Algorithm
+  - Soil-Plant-Atmosphere interactions

 # Education to show in About widget
 education: